botblock/discord-botlist-best-practices/README.md

 ---

+Your bot list:

-1. Your bot list must have a respectable TLD. (.tk does not count)
+1. Must have a respectable TLD.
-2. Your bot list should not be hosted on glitch domain.
-(You are allowed to use Glitch as long as its always up and functioning fine)
+  - Free TLDs such as `.tk` or `.ga` are probibited
+2. Must not be a `[xyz].glitch.me` domain.
+  - Glitch is acceptable if:
+     - Uptime is immaculate
+     - A custom domain name is used (whilst still following point `1`)
-3. Your bot list should not display all the listed bots on the front page.
+3. Should not display all bots on the homepage.
+4. Must be fully functioning.
-4. Your bot list must be usable.
-No broken links/buttons.
+  - No broken links/buttons.
-5. Your bot list must have consistent uptime.
-(Minor downtime for fixing a problem is fine)
+5. Must have consistent uptime.
+  - Minor downtime for fixing a problem is fine

+---

 If anyone wants to change or add something, please make a pull request.